Buffered Streaming Graph Partitioning: Experimental Evaluation

-Observe that HeiStream(Int.) produces solutions with highest quality overall.
-In particular, it produces partitions with smallest edge-cut for around $80\%$ of the instances and improves solution quality over Fennel in $150.6\%$ on average.
-We now provide some results in which we exclude HeiStream(Int.), since it has access to the whole graph.
-The best algorithm is HeiStream(32k), which produces the best solution quality in around $58\%$ of the instances and improves solution quality over Fennel in $54.5\%$ on average.
-It is followed by $2$-ReFennel, which is the best tested algorithms from the previous state-of-the-art.
-In particular, it computes the best partition for $30\%$ of the instances and improves on average $17.0\%$ over Fennel.
-LDG and Fennel come next.
-Particularly, LDG finds the best partition for $12\%$ of the instances while Fennel does not find the best partition for a considerable amount of the instances.
-Nevertheless, both algorithms have roughly the same solution quality on average over all the instances.
-Finally, Hashing produces the worst solutions, with $78.0\%$ worse quality than Fennel on average.
+For a closer comparison against \AlgName{Multi.LDG}(Int.), we present Figure~\ref{fig:multiLDG}.
+We plot edge-cut values for \AlgName{Multi.LDG}(Int.) based on results graphically reported in~\cite{jafari2021fast}.
+In this figure, we show of \AlgName{HeiStream}(Int.) and \AlgName{HeiStream}(32k) for $5$ particular graphs with $k=4,8,16,32,64,128$.
+For all these instances, \AlgName{HeiStream}(Int.) outperforms \AlgName{Multi.LDG}(Int.) by a considerable margin.
+Observe that \AlgName{HeiStream}(32k) outperforms the \emph{internal memory} version of \AlgName{Multilevel~LDG} for the majority of instances.
+We omit additional comparisons against buffered versions of \AlgName{Multilevel~LDG}, since they provide lower quality than the internal memory version.
+We ran wider experiments over our whole Test Set for $127$ different values of $k$.
+Figure~\ref{fig:one-pass1} shows a quality improvement plot over \AlgName{Fennel} and a relative running time plot.
+Figure~\ref{fig:one-pass2} shows performance profiles for solution quality and running~time.
+Observe that \AlgName{HeiStream}(Int.) produces solutions with highest quality overall.
+In particular, it produces partitions with smallest edge-cut for almost $86.9\%$ of the instances and improves solution quality over \AlgName{Fennel} $195.0\%$ on average.
+We now provide some results in which we exclude \AlgName{HeiStream}(Int.), since it has access to the whole graph.
+The best algorithm is \AlgName{HeiStream}(32k), which produces the best solution quality for $63.3\%$ of the instances and improves solution quality over \AlgName{Fennel} $75.9\%$ on average.
+It is followed by $2$-\AlgName{ReFennel}, which is the best tested algorithm from the previous state-of-the-art.
+In particular, it computes the best partition for $26.8\%$ of the instances and improves on average $19.2\%$ over \AlgName{Fennel}. \AlgName{LDG} and \AlgName{Fennel} come next.
+Particularly, \AlgName{LDG} finds the best partition for $9.8\%$ of the instances and improves on average $2.4\%$ over \AlgName{Fennel}. \AlgName{Fennel} does not find the best partition for any instance.
+Finally, \AlgName{Hashing} produces the worst solutions, with $72.5\%$ worse quality than \AlgName{Fennel} on average.
+Regarding running time, \AlgName{Hashing} is the fastest one for all instances, which is expected since it is the only one with time complexity $O(n)$.
+The second fastest one is \AlgName{LDG}, whose running time is a factor $9.6$ higher than \AlgName{Hashing} on average. \AlgName{Fennel}, \AlgName{HeiStream}(32k) and \AlgName{HeiStream}(Int.) come next with factors $32.4$, $41.4$ and $56.2$ slower than \AlgName{Hashing} on average, respectively. \AlgName{ReFennel} is the slowest algorithm of the test, being a factor $64.61$ slower than \AlgName{Hashing} on average.
+In a direct comparison, \AlgName{HeiStream}(32k) and \AlgName{HeiStream}(Int.) are respectively $27.7\%$ and $73.2\%$ slower than \AlgName{Fennel} on average.
+Note that both configurations of \AlgName{HeiStream} are faster than \AlgName{Fennel} for larger values of~$k$, which is consistent with the fact the running time of \AlgName{HeiStream} is $O(n+m)$ while the running time of \AlgName{Fennel}~is~$O(nk+m)$.